What is iCloud?

 Locate your devices or your friends

 Use Find My on your iPhone, iPad, iPod touch, or Mac to locate a lost device, lock and track it, or remotely erase it.
 You can also share your location with friends and family and see their locations on a map.
 On iCloud.com, use Find My iPhone to locate devices and Find My Friends to locate people.
-See Find people and devices using Find My.
+See Use Find My to find people and devices.

 Use iCloud Keychain